-Body Mass Composition Scan (BMC)
+Body Composition Scan (BCS)

 The quickest, easiest way to get to know your body better.

 This exam provides you with information about bone density, as well as a comprehensive analysis your muscle mass and body fat.
 Please note: you will now need a doctor’s referral for this exam.

 Understanding a body mass composition scan